Komoot APIkomoot.com ↗

 Does Komoot have an official developer API?+

-What does `get_route_details` return beyond basic distance and duration?+
+What does `get_route_details` return beyond the GPS track?+